usnistgov/ndn-dpdk/ndn/README.md

 * **PName** contains offsets of parsed name components, but does not have a pointer to the buffer.
 * **Name** combines a pointer to the buffer with a `PName`.

-It is required that all name components are in a consecutive memory buffer.
+All name components must are in a consecutive memory buffer.
 If this condition is not met, calling code must linearize the Name element's TLV-VALUE with `TlvElement_LinearizeValue` function.
 Having a linearized buffer, one can trivially construct an `LName`, or invoke `PName_Parse` function to construct a `PName`.
 `Name` is for enclosing into a larger struct; `Name*` can be cast to `LName*`.